mythmon/crimsontwins/README.md

 Send a particular url to a particular CT screen

+---

 `GET /api/config`

 Returns the current configuration of the server.
+This is probably onl useful for debugging.

+---

 `GET /api/staticpath`

-Returns the path of crimsontwins's static assets
+Returns the file system path of crimsontwins's static assets.
+This is probably onl useful for debugging.

+---

 `GET /api/env`

-Returns the crimsontwin's process environment
+Returns the crimsontwin's process environment.
+This is probably onl useful for debugging.